sromku/android-simple-facebook/README.md

 ### Open Graph
 Currently this feature exists in the library but still in experimental mode. <br>
 The used method is: `publish(Story)` and it is possible to build `Story` entity.
-It should work, because it works for me, but the final API of this action and `Story` entity isn't finalized yet.
+It should work, because it works for me, but the final API of this action and `Story` entity aren't finalized yet.

 ### Misc